Otriggad/Premiere-Lazy-Sorter/README.md

 # Lazy Sorter extension for Premiere Pro
 ### Automatically sorts items into desired bins based on file format
 ---
 ### DISCLAIMER this is a proof of concept extension.
-Use at own risk.
-Save project progress before sort!
+Use at your own risk.
+Save your project progress before sorting!
 ---
 ![Lazy Sorter Demo](https://i.imgur.com/J4V3yxB.gif)